 Some useful assessment techniques are shown below.

-4.3.3.1 Put people at ease
+4.3.3.1 Putting people at ease

 Try to find ways to put people at ease.
 You will learn a lot more that way.
 For example, if casual dress is normal for the body, then look for an opportunity to look less formal by removing a coat or taking off a tie but don’t be disrespectful by turning up in casual dress to a body that encourages formal dress.
 Be aware that dress standards may vary throughout the year or even throughout the week.
 Depending on your personality, try to strike a lighter note when possible but be careful about any jokes that you may use.